When my mum gave birth to me in 1978 it brought to an end a nine year desire to have a baby of her own.

 It is a day for everyone worldwide to rekindle their hope for the future and raise awareness of this issue that affects millions of people worldwide.

-This year’s theme is #IVFcaretoshare.
-It would be fantastic to share your stories on social using #ivfcaretoshare and #worldfertilityday2021.
+On WFD, the theme is #IVFcaretoshare.
+A day when we ask you to share your stories on social using #ivfcaretoshare and #worldfertilityday.

 Why not hold an event, create an online get together . . .